Cadiz Valley Water Conservation, Recovery and Storage Project

 - Railroad features, such as fire suppression system, hydro-power turbines and fiber optic communication

-Preliminary estimates of Phase 1 construction costs are approximately $225 – 275 million depending upon a number of factors, including material prices.
+Preliminary estimates of Phase 1 construction costs are approximately $300 million and dependi on several factors, including material prices.
 Operations and maintenance costs are estimated to be less than $100/acre-foot and will largely depend upon the cost of power.
 Treatment costs are estimated to be approximately $50/ acre-foot.
-The Project is expected to create approximately 1,100 direct and indirect jobs per year of construction and contribute over $5 million of new tax revenue to local government budgets per year once constructed.
+The Project is expected to create approximately 1,100 direct and indirect jobs per year of construction and contribute over $6 million of new tax revenue to local government budgets per year once constructed.

 To learn more about the Cadiz Water Project, visit the Project’s website at www.cadizwaterproject.com.